FixedEffects/FixedEffectModels.jl/README.md

 ## Partial out

 `partial_out` returns the residuals of a set of variables after regressing them on a set of regressors.
-Models are estimated on only the rows where none of the dependent variables is missing.
-The result is a dataframe with as many rows as the original dataframe.
+Models are estimated on only the rows where *none* of the dependent variables is missing.
+The result is a dataframe with as many columns as there are dependent variables and as many rows as the original dataframe.
 The syntax is similar to `reg` - just with multiple `lhs`.

 ```julia